gliechty/bitTorrent/README.md

 ### What is it?

-In a word... peer to peer file sharing (the thing people did before everyone got lazy and just did Netflix for watching movies).
+In a word... peer-to-peer (P2P) file sharing.

 ### What problem does it solve?